unixwzrd/oobabooga-macOS/macOS-Install.md

 1. **Python**: Install Python 3.10 using Miniconda.
 Create a virtual environment and install pip.
 1. **CMake**: Install CMake from source to avoid potential issues with universal binaries.
 This is used for building other software.
-1. **OpenBLAS**: Build and install OpenBLAS, a library for linear algebra operations.
-This can optionally be used when building NumPy.
 1. **oobabooga Base**: Clone the oobabooga GitHub repository and install the Python modules listed in its requirements.txt file.
 1. **Llama for macOS and MPS**: Uninstall any existing version of llama-cpp-python, then reinstall it with specific CMake arguments to enable Metal support.
 1. **PyTorch for macOS and MPS**: Install PyTorch, torchvision, and torchaudio from the PyTorch Conda channel.